5vl/HiveMCMaps/readme.md

 # HiveMC Archive

-An archive of various HiveMC world save files from April 2021, shortly before the server shuts down.
+An archive of various HiveMC world save files from April 2021, shortly before the server shut down.

 See the [releases tab](https://github.com/Nixinova/HiveMC/tags) for a list of all save file downloads.